meilisearch/specifications/text/0001-script-based-tokenizer.md

 assert_eq!("brown", analyzed.next().unwrap().text());
 ```

-The call to the tokenize method allows the reuse of the same `Tokenizer` instance, and keep it's configuration state and allocations.
+The call to the tokenize method allows the reuse of the same `Tokenizer` instance, and keep its configuration state and allocations.

 Below are examples of the integration of the new tokenizer in existing code: